heygideon/gideon.sh/src/content/projects/pa-raspberry-pi.md

 I was responsible for the software - that's the mobile app, web app, and database to store orders and locker codes.
 My teammates built the locker itself using a Raspberry Pi, relays and solenoid locks, plus the Bluetooth server to communicate with the app.

-## Result
+---

-- We won the Y10-11 Innovation Award on the day, which was pretty cool!
-- It was amazing to see people showing genuine interest in what we'd made
+We won the Y10-11 Innovation Award on the day, which was pretty cool!
+It was also amazing to see people showing genuine interest in what we'd made.

 The code is open-source [here](https://github.com/heygideon/rpi-prescription).